edanuff/nginx-to-gw/README.txt

      http://apigee-ed-test.apigee.net/agent-endpoint/my/resource

-   So, you, if you wanted to set a custom header for that resource, you'd go into the Gateway admin portal and for the API named "agent-endpoint", in the organization "apigee-ed", you'd set up a resource called "my/resource" and configure a policy to return that header.
+   So, if you wanted to set a custom header for that resource, you'd go into the Gateway admin portal and for the API named "agent-endpoint", in the organization "apigee-ed", you'd set up a resource called "my/resource" and configure a policy to return that header.

    Any status codes other than 200 returned by Gateway policies will cause Nginx to interrupt execution of the request, so policies such as OAuth